Fairfood/Connect-Mobile/README.md

   * Minimized data entry and focuses on speed / ease of use of use for the user; this allows them to record information very quickly and move on with their work.
   * Allows data to be collected offline and infrequently synced when internet access is available.
   * Supports translations.
-  * DDoes not require that the farmer have a phone, internect connection, or email address.
+  * Does not require that the farmer have a phone, internect connection, or email address.
   * Allows farmers to participate in the value chain via the issuing and scanning NFC cards to verify deliveries and/or payment, or via photos of signed delivery receipts or other documentation.

 Trace is developed by Fairfood International (fairfood.org) which is piloting the use of this tool in Indoenesia and Sierra Leone.
-Read more about these projects here: https://fairfood.org/en/resources/fairfood-farmer-cards-trace-transactions/
+Read more about [these projects here][resources]

-Powered by: React Native and React
+Powered by: [React Native][react_native_setup] and React

 ## Documentation